Huhngoku/ADVOCATE/doc/AnalysisResult.md

 - L2: Leak on unbuffered channel or select without possible partner
 - L3: Leak on buffered channel with possible partner
 - L4: Leak on buffered channel without possible partner
+- L5: Leak on nil channel
-- L5: Leak on mutex
+- L6: Leak on mutex
-- L6: Leak on waitgroup
+- L7: Leak on waitgroup
-- L7: Leak on cond
+- L8: Leak on cond

 `[args]` shows the elements involved in the problem.
 There are either one or two, while the args them self can contain multiple trace elements or select cases.\